 - (a) Confirm adequate hood ventilation performance prior to opening chemical containers inside the hood. - (b) Keep the sash of the hood lowered at all times except when working within the hood.
 At these times, maintain the sash height as low as possible. - (c) Storage of chemicals and equipment inside the hood shall be kept to a minimum. - (d) Minimize interference with the inward flow of air into the hood. - (e) Leave the hood operating when it is not in active use if hazardous chemicals are contained inside the hood or if it is uncertain whether adequate general laboratory ventilation will be maintained when the hood is non-operational. - (f) The ventilation system shall be certified annually by a designated vendor.
-The hood face velocity should be maintained between 75 and 125 feet per minute. - (g) The hood shall not be used as a means of disposal for volatile chemicals. - (h) Prior to the introduction of new chemicals, the adequacy of hood ventilation systems shall be determined by the Section S&CHO.

-3. Storage Cabinets:
+The hood face velocity should be maintained between 75 and 125 feet per minute. - (g) Prior to the introduction of new chemicals, the adequacy of hood ventilation systems shall be determined by the Section S&CHO. - 3.
+Storage Cabinets: